-In general, planning theory suggests two options; celebrating differences in order to keep debate completely open; and reconciling differences in order to improve understanding among varying perspectives (Allmendinger, 2002).
-On both options as Connel (2023) held, the essence of planning is, differences is not a basis for rejection, rather it is or can be the basis for discovering and confirming meaning.
-This affirms that planning is all about weigh-up alternatives in relation to the demands or confronting challenges as well as resources at hand on decision making manner.
-On such affirmation different scholars embraced the collaborative planning theory (CPT) with the view that planning is collaborative, multi-actor, and context-sensitive process.
+In general, planning theory suggests two options: celebrating differences in order to keep debate completely open, and reconciling differences in order to improve understanding among varying perspectives (Allmendinger, 2002).
+On both options, as Connel (2023) held, the essence of planning is, differences are not a basis for rejection, rather it is or can be the basis for discovering and confirming meaning.
+This affirms that planning is all about weighing up alternatives in relation to the demands or confronting challenges, as well as resources at hand, on decision-making manner.
+On such affirmation, different scholars embraced the collaborative planning theory (CPT) with the view that planning is a collaborative, multi-actor, and context-sensitive process.

-Emerging from Habermas’s theory of communicative action, CPT became dominant in the 1990s and early 2000 (Friedmann, 1987; Healey, 1997; Innes, 1996 & Innes and Booher, 2010) emphasizing participatory planning with consensus as an ultimate goal of the planning process.
+Emerging from Habermas’s theory of communicative action, CPT became dominant in the 1990s and early 2000s (Friedmann, 1987; Healey, 1997; Innes, 1996 & Innes and Booher, 2010), emphasising participatory planning with consensus as an ultimate goal of the planning process.
 Thus, the ideal argument of collaborative planning (CP) is viewing planning beyond traditional Rational Comprehensive Planning (RPC) to embracing democracy within planning as its core value.

-Through participatory and democratic governance of planning course, CPT more specifically is characterized with mutual construction of interests and knowledge, respect for all stakeholders, and reflective capacity.
-All of these support argument drawn by Healey (1996) that CP is fundamentally inclusive.
-CP received a number of critics with regards to its core tenant of democratic and inclusivity of the planning process.
-The critics highlight the complex challenges facing CP and even positioning ABDs being questionable to its core value of development localization.
+Through participatory and democratic governance of the planning course, CPT is more specifically characterised with mutual construction of interests and knowledge, respect for all stakeholders, and reflective capacity.
+All of these support the argument drawn by Healey (1996) that CP is fundamentally inclusive.
+CP received a number of criticisms with regard to its core tenet of democratic and inclusivity of the planning process.
+The critics highlight the complex challenges facing CP and even the positioning of ABDs being questionable to its core value of development localisation.

-For instance Peric (2024) pointed out that, implementing democratic urban planning faces multifaceted challenges stemming from both macro-level global trends and micro-level local dynamics.
-The macro-level covers national and global structural forces while the micro-level challenges covers the ones that stems from the target (local) place ranging from community needs to power relations among the community members, and other stakeholders.
-Deficiencies at both levels are the key driving forces that influence planning process from the design through its implementation on its designated geographical boundaries or ABDs.
+For instance, Peric (2024) pointed out that implementing democratic urban planning faces multifaceted challenges stemming from both macro-level global trends and micro-level local dynamics.
+The macro-level covers national and global structural forces while the micro-level challenges cover the ones that stem from the target (local) place, ranging from community needs to power relations among the community members, and other stakeholders.
+Deficiencies at both levels are the key driving forces that influence the planning process from the design through its implementation within its designated geographical boundaries or ABDs.

 While CPT argues that effective planning outcomes emerge when affected communities are genuinely involved in shaping policies that influence their livelihoods, the depth of citizen involvement can vary significantly within participatory discourse.
 Arnstein’s (1969) “Ladder of Citizen Participation” remains a valuable analytical metaphor for understanding these variations.
 Arnstein’s ladder identifies eight rungs ranging from non-participation (manipulation and therapy), through degrees of tokenism (informing, consultation, placation), to degrees of citizen power (partnership, delegated power, and citizen control).
-Under CPT the higher rungs of the ladder align closely with the ideals of deliberation, empowerment, and shared governance.
+Under CPT, the higher rungs of the ladder align closely with the ideals of deliberation, empowerment, and shared governance.
 Conversely, the lower rungs reflect consultative or symbolic participation, which marks passive citizen participation.

-Thus, this study uses collaborative planning theory, informed by Arnstein’s participation continuum, to assess how the SAGCOT program operationalized inclusiveness and participation in practice.
+Thus, this study uses collaborative planning theory, informed by Arnstein’s participation continuum, to assess how the SAGCOT program operationalised inclusiveness and participation in practice.
 It particularly examines whether local communities were genuine collaborators or merely consulted participants in the planning and implementation processes.

 METHODOLOGY